frisch1/live-aid-july-13-1985-setlist-data/README.md

 * YouTube: [Oz for Africa - MTV Simulcast](https://www.youtube.com/watch?v=he437NGOQOY&list=PLVI72isCZfaKePz7YxfE3jOo3_EuZwh43)

 ## Other Details
+**Note: If anyone knows -- with sources -- the exact start time, AEST, of Oz for Australia, it's the one datapoint we're missing.
+It gets cited as "12 hours before" which would equate to 9 am AEST -- that doesn't sound right for a concert.**

 Times were checked against the simulcasts.
 You can find folks who pieced it together online on YouTube from the BBC and YouTube (links above).

 Note for the overall timing, the individual times -- both London and Philadelphia, are accurate and two-sourced.